 Preparing for Percutaneous Closure

 Patients expecting to undergo percutaneous closure should be well-prepared and well-informed of the procedure.
-Both young and adult patients should be kept in check regarding the following preparations prior to treatment.
+Therefore, both young and adult patients should be kept in check regarding the following preparations before treatment.

 - Testing for cardiac functions – Patients acquiring percutaneous closure either for ASD or PFO should have been screened using cardiac MRI or echocardiogram.
-This allows doctors to visualize the problem and to factor in other cardiac structures prior to treatment.
-Usually, post-procedure MRI or echocardiograms will also be requested by the doctor to monitor the success of treatment.
+This allows doctors to visualize the problem and to factor in other cardiac structures before treatment.
+Usually, post-procedure MRI or echocardiograms will also be requested by the doctor to monitor treatment success.

-- Take necessary medications on time – In some cases, physicians would prescribe medications prior to the procedure.
-Patients should ensure that these medications are taken regularly, unless otherwise specified by the physician.
+- Take necessary medications on time – In some cases, physicians would prescribe medications before the procedure.
+Therefore, patients should ensure that these medications are taken regularly unless otherwise specified by the physician.

 - Allot time for recuperation – While percutaneous closure is minimally invasive, patients would still be required to recuperate for at least 24 hours after the procedure.
 This will allow for further monitoring and evaluation of cardiac activities post-treatment.